yriyazi/Colorful-Image-Colorization/README.md

 ## Usage

 To begin, you can explore the project's various components and scripts.
-The `Train_Cross.ipynb` notebook provides a detailed guide to training the colorization model.
+The `Train_Cross.ipynb` notebook provides a detailed guide for colorization model training.
 You can also use the provided evaluation scripts such as `test_MSE.py` to assess the quality of the colorized images.

 Feel free to modify, experiment, and adapt the provided scripts to your specific requirements.
 Whether you're interested in colorizing images, exploring deep learning architectures, or evaluating colorization results, this project offers valuable insights and tools.